7 Best Ways to Keep Your Horses Hydrated

 You should also consider using heated water sources for winter.
 Horses drink more water in the summer to stay hydrated, but they still need access to non-frozen water in the winter.
 Heated waterers or stock tank heaters can prevent ice formation.

-See also What is Dragon Driving?
+READ What is Dragon Driving?
 The Ultimate Horse And Caravan Marketplace

 In addition to multiple water sources, you’ll want to check that all waterers are clean and working properly every day.
 Fix or replace any waterers that are leaking, damaged or not functioning as soon as possible.
 Your horses’ health and hydration depend on it!